“Consent” In The GDPR

 Hopefully, you can see that the spirit of the Regulation is putting more onus on data controllers to be very responsible and respectful of and with their data subjects’ personal data.
 The prescriptive nature of the Regulation leaves little wriggle room and given that failure to comply with Article 14 is grounds for a fine of up to €500,000 or 1% of annual worldwide turnover (the middle ranking tier of fines), it is something that needs to be done correctly.

 Processing without consent

-Data Protection People will be running a regular Blog to encourage discussion, consideration, and understanding about the changes but please contact us if you have any questions.
+Data Protection People will be running a regular blog to encourage discussion, consideration, and understanding of the changes but please contact us if you have any questions.

 Written by Phil Brining 18th January 2016